Israeli tanks besiege Gaza’s Indonesian Hospital

 The Israeli military, which rarely publicises troop movements, had no immediate comment.

-The Palestinian news agency WAFA said the facility in the northeast Gaza town of Beit Lahia had been hit by artillery fire.
+The Palestinian news agency Wafa said the facility in the northeast Gaza town of Beit Lahiya had been hit by artillery fire.
 Palestinian health officials said there were frantic efforts to evacuate civilians out of harm’s way.

 Hospital staff denied there were any armed militants on the premises.